nasmith/NLP-winter25/project-517.md

 ## Grades

-The project is worth 50\% of your course grade, allocated as follows:
+The project is worth 50% of your course grade, allocated as follows:
-- The proposal is worth 10\% of the project grade, 5\% of the course grade.
+- The proposal is worth 10% of the project grade, 5% of the course grade.
-- Version 1 is worth 25\% of the project grade, 12.5\% of the course grade.
+- Version 1 is worth 25% of the project grade, 12.5% of the course grade.
-- Version 2 is worth 65\% of the project grade, 32.5\% of the course grade.
+- Version 2 is worth 65% of the project grade, 32.5% of the course grade.

-### Rubric

-#### Proposal (5pt)
-You need to have all of five items listed in the project instructions (citation to the original paper, hypotheses to be tested, description of how you will access the data, whether you will use the existing code or not, a discussion of the feasibility of the computation).
-- -1pt for each item that is missing
-- -1pt if it is over 1p

-#### Version 1 (10pt)
-You will follow the final report template and fill out the sections.
-Some sections have to be filled in (list below; this is to ensure that you are in the progress), but the rest of the sections do not have to be completed.
-For sections that are not completed, you should write a placeholder (e.g. “TODO”) to indicate that you will complete the section in the final report.
-- Completion of the following sections (8pt)
- - Introduction (2pt)
- - Scope of reproducibility (2pt)
- - Methodology
-  - Model description (1pt)
-  - Data description (1pt)
-  - Implementation - you can only indicate whether you will use the existing code or use your own implementation (1pt)
-  - Computational requirements - you can only include the estimation (1pt)
-- A placeholder for all sections that are not completed (2pt)
+You can find the grading rubric [here](project-517-rubric).